making life better by improving your skills

 How do I access it?

-You can meet with one of our tutors to look at which course will be the best for you.
+You can meet with one of our learning support co-ordinators to look at which course will be the best for you.
 You can call in or ring our teams at your local centre to talk about joining a course.

-Call us today and book an appointment with a tutor to find out how we can help you – contact your local Learn Devon Centre:
+Call us today and book an appointment with a learning support co-ordinator to find out how we can help you – contact your local Learn Devon Centre:

 or ring our call centre – 0345 155 1014